Retrieval-Augmented Hierarchical in-Context Reinforcement Learning and Hindsight Modular Reflections for Task Planning with LLMs: Conclusion

 \section{Conclusion}

-In this paper, we introduced Hierarchical in-Context Reinforcement Learning~(HCRL), an in-context learning framework that decomposes complex tasks into simpler sub-tasks.
+In this paper, we introduced Retrieval-Augmented in-context reinforcement Learning~(RAHL), an in-context learning framework that decomposes complex tasks into simpler sub-tasks.
 A high-level policy is responsible for proposing goals that define sub-tasks, while a low-level policy makes decisions to achieve the goals.
 To enable the framework to improve over multiple episodes, we proposed Hindsight Modular Reflection~(HMR), where we introduced low-level reflection and high-level reflection.
-The proposed framework was evaluated in three environments and the results showed that HCRL can outperform existing frameworks in both Pass@1 performances and multi-episode performances.
-In the future, we plan to embed HCRL on drones as a planner, with a trained executor to map the plans to robot control signals and evaluate the system's performance as a whole.
+The proposed framework was evaluated in three environments and the results showed that RAHL can outperform existing frameworks in both Pass@1 performances and multi-episode performances.
+In the future, we plan to embed RAHL on drones as a planner, with a trained executor to map the plans to robot control signals and evaluate the system's performance as a whole.

-\acknowledgments{If a paper is accepted, the final camera-ready version will (and probably should) include acknowledgments.
-All acknowledgments go at the end of the paper, including thanks to reviewers who gave useful comments, to colleagues who contributed to the ideas, and to funding agencies and corporate sponsors that provided financial support.}